Higher-Spin Gauge Models in the BRST-antifield Formalism: Higher-spin gauge model of two fermions and one boson

 In the above we have derived $S^k$ ($k=1,2,\cdots$).
 The free action $S^0$ is given in \bref{eqn:free action fer 3}.
 Combining these together we obtain the total action

-This action contains all orders in the deformation parameter $g$ and is BRST-invariant exactly.
+This action contains terms of all orders in the deformation parameter $g$ and is BRST-invariant exactly.
 We note that the BRST-invariance of the action is ensured even if $g$ is not small.
-We consider the general case in which $g$ is not restricted to be small in this paper.
-More precisely, the infinite series contained in the action, say $\sum_{k=1}^\infty [(igs)^k]^{IJ}\Psi^k[\CR(\psi_J)]$, may be expressed at least formally in a closed form $(\frac{1}{1-igs\Psi})^{IJ}\CR(\psi_J)$ when $|igs\Psi|<1$.
-However we will not restrict ourselves to the case with $|igs\Psi|<1$.
-In order to make this point obvious we use the infinite series form throughout this paper\footnote{In \cite{SS2011}, the closed form is used for a concise expression, but obviously no restriction is imposed.}.

 We find that the action $S$ turns to the form expanded in $agh$ as